 GENERAL DESCRIPTION

-HPC 5900 is the initial field experience recommended for graduate students in CSD.
+HPC 5900 is the initial field experience recommended for graduate students in SAA.
 The graduate practicum involves an average of 8-10 hours per week, for the semester, in a placement in an Institution of Higher Education (IHE) or an entity that serves primarily college students.
 Supervision is provided by an on-site supervisor and a faculty/university supervisor.
 The practicum requires a minimum of 100 clock hours.
-The practicum in College Student Development provides an opportunity for on the job observation and practice in 1 or 2 student development functions/offices on the ASU campus or in another IHE or an entity that serves primarily college students).
+The practicum in Student Affairs Administration provides an opportunity for on the job observation and practice in 1 or 2 student development functions/offices on the ASU campus or in another IHE or an entity that serves primarily college students.

 Course Outline